 With customer research complete, you also need to think about what kinds of goals you have to outline for your product roadmap.
 But, more importantly, you need to decide what does and doesn’t impact your overall goal.

-💡 Chameleon has put together a series of best-practice product/feature launch goals here to make this section even easier.
+💡 Chameleon has put together a series of best-practices on how to announce a new feature, along with a specific framework to make this section even easier.

-Once you have chosen a roadmap template or format that suits your needs, you can add your brand identity.
-According to the latest branding statistics, branding is a necessity for both external and internal company communications.
-And, it's particularly important for launches since they often involve employees and customers.
+Once you have chosen a roadmap format that suits your needs, you can add your brand identity.
+According to the latest branding statistics, high-level branding is a necessity for both external and internal company communications.
+And, it's particularly important for launches since they often involve both employees and customers.

 Alongside a varied color palette, you should also use shades of colors, especially if you only have access to a limited color palette.
 You can see in the roadmap below how shades of a single color have been used to create sections.